jweber94/angular_todo_app/README.md

 + npm 8.5.5
 + nodejs v16.15.0

++ Install all requirements by executing `$ npm install` from inside the root of this repository.
+After that, you can use the commands furter down (`ng serve` and `ng build`).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.